a-christie/marpat/README.md

   NeDB File System Capabilities
     ✓ should create a file based store (46ms)
-    ✓ should return collections as a driver
+    ✓ should return collections as a driver (41ms)
-    ✓ should remove files when used on the File System ✓ should not delete files if there are no collections
+    ✓ should remove files when used on the File System (40ms) removed
+    ✓ should not delete files if there are no collections (47ms)

   NeDbClient - old
     id